Dallas Startup Lawyer

 • Priced equity rounds and investor rights packages

-• Closing checklists, signatures, and post-close clean-up
+• Closing checklists, signatures, and post-close cleanup

-Acquisitions and exits
+Startup Acquisitions and Exit Transactions

-• Purchase agreements and ancillary documents
+• Purchase agreements and ancillary transaction documents

 • Closing and post-closing transition items

-• Customer agreements (MSAs, SOWs, SaaS terms)
+• Customer agreements, including MSAs, SOWs, and SaaS terms

-• Employment and contractor agreements (including IP and confidentiality basics)
+• Employment and contractor agreements, including IP and confidentiality basics

-• Equity incentive and option plan support (set-up and ongoing maintenance)
+• Equity incentive and option plan support

 • Reviewing and negotiating a SAFE, note, or priced-round term sheet